 Master’s degrees were introduced in the 1990s.
 The college began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
 As the 20th century drew to a close, the college expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
 The opening of the William G. McGowan Academic Center in 2005 marked the next era for the college.
 The academic center hosts an expanded computer science department, the Space Operations Institute, and the BRAC-funded Cyber Battle Lab.

 In 2010, Capitol launched its first doctoral program in college’s history.
 The doctorate in information assurance was designed to prepare students for leadership roles in the burgeoning field of cybersecurity.
 Offered almost exclusively online, much like Capitol’s master’s degrees, Capitol has been able to accept doctoral students from across the globe.
-The doctorate was a key addition to the college’s academic repertoire, which now boasts three associate degrees, 12 bachelor’s degrees, seven master’s degrees and the aforementioned doctorate.
-In 2014, reflecting the increased growth and diversity of programs being offered, the college became Capitol Technology University.
+The university added its second doctroal program, in management and decision sciences, in 2014.
+In all, Capitol currently offers three associate degrees, 12 bachelor’s degrees, six master’s degrees and two doctorates.

 As a respected regional leader, Capitol continues attracting the attention of government agencies and corporate partners.
 Through a partnership with NASA, Capitol offers academic programs in astronautical engineering and practical training at its Space Operations Institute.
 The National Security Agency and Department of Homeland Security have designated Capitol a National Center of Academic Excellence in Information Assurance Education, and the Institute of Electrical and Electronics Engineers has named the college one of its twelve educational partners.